 Universities are not just seats of learning, they are hubs of business.
 Often they have conferencing facilities or spare lecture theatres which can be used for meetings.
 Those with business schools attached will also have smaller meeting rooms for hire.

 4. A Serviced Office

 You don’t always need to be a tenant of a serviced office to hire a meeting or conference room.
-Many are available to hire for a fee.
-You get all the high-speed connectivity and can book refreshments through the provider.
+Many are available to hire for a fee and you'll get free Wi-Fi, refreshments, a supportive reception team and much more.
+You can even book catering through the provider.
 If you are outgrowing home however it may be worth considering a virtual office, which allows you to use the address, telephone answering and mail handling services of a serviced office for less than it costs to become a tenant.
 You can also get a discount on meeting room bookings.